eugenia1984/testing/test_automation_university/cypress_path/01-introduction-to-cypress.md

 -> Now I have a new file `cypress.config.js` in my project.

-- Click on "Scaffold example specs" and click on "OK, got it", and some test will be created inside the new `cypress` folder.
+- Click on "Scaffold example specs" and click on "OK, got it", and some test will be created inside the new `cypress` folder, with: `downloads`, `e2e`, `fixtures` and `support`.

+- Inside `cypress/e2e` we are going to create the first test: `spec.cy.js`

 ---